shoonia/mini-css-class-name/README.md

 ```

 ## Exclude Pattern

-You can use a regular expression to exclude any characters.
+You can use a regular expression to exclude any characters from the template string.

 ```js
 // remove underscore and dash
 const generate = miniClassName({ excludePattern: /[_-]/g });